Navier-Stokes Equations for Low-Temperature One-Dimensional Fluids

-which can also be rewritten in terms of the derivative of the Fermi velocity as $ \mu(\rho,T) = T{ \left(1-K \partial_\rho v_F /\pi \right)^2} /{4 v_F}$.
-This result can be understood similarly as in the kinetic picture of diffusion in integrable models proposed in \cite{PhysRevB.98.220303}: the excitations close to the Fermi edges move with Fermi velocity $v_F(\rho) = \pi \rho/K(\rho)$ but as there are local density fluctuations $\rho \to \rho + \delta \rho$ within the fluid, the Luttinger parameter (i.e. the Fermi velocity) also fluctuates $K \to K + \partial_\rho K \delta \rho $, giving a diffusive spreading to the trajectories.
-The dependence of the Luttinger parameter on density (and therefore on the position in an inhomogeneous fluid) is what makes inhomogeneous Luttinger liquids for interacting systems non-conformal invariant \cite{Bastianello2020} and it is a direct effect of non-trivial interactions.
-In free Fermi gases, the dependence of the Luttinger parameter on the density trivialises, $K \to 1$, and viscosity vanishes, as expected for non-interacting particles.
-Indeed, in the limit of large coupling, the density profile of LL model is equivalent to that of a free fermionic model, the so-called Tonks gas.
-The first corrections in $1/c$ of the viscosity reads as,
+which can be also rewritten for fixed interaction $c$ as $ \mu(\rho,T) =\frac{\rho T K}{4\pi}(\de_\rho \log K)^2 =T{ \left(1-K \partial_\rho v_F /\pi \right)^2} /{4 v_F}$.} This result can be understood similarly as in the kinetic picture of diffusion in integrable models proposed in \cite{PhysRevB.98.220303}: the excitations close to the Fermi edges move with Fermi velocity $v_F(\rho) = \pi \rho/K(\rho)$ but as there are local density fluctuations $\rho \to \rho + \delta \rho$ within the fluid, the Luttinger parameter (i.e. the Fermi velocity) also fluctuates $K \to K + \partial_\rho K \delta \rho $, giving a diffusive spreading to the trajectories.
+The dependence of the Luttinger parameter on density (and therefore on the position in an inhomogeneous fluid) is what makes inhomogeneous Luttinger liquids for interacting systems non-conformal invariant \cite{Bastianello2020} and it is a direct effect of non-trivial interactions. {In the so-called Tonks regime of strong repulsion $\gamma\gg 1$, the dependence of the Luttinger parameter on the density trivialises, $K \to 1$, and viscosity vanishes, as expected for non-interacting particles.
+The first correction at $\gamma\gg 1$ is obtained from \eqref{eq:viscosity} using $K\simeq (1+4/\gamma)$ \cite{,cazalilla2004bosonizing}, and reads as